No One is Coming to My Website What Did I Do Wrong?

 Confused yet?
 Like I said, it’s a heavy subject.

 If you’re really serious about optimizing your website, we’d recommend digging into this guide written by one of the leading authorities on SEO.
-Also, if you’re going to start blogging on your website, we’d highly recommend checking out this post about blogging for a counseling practice.
+Also, if you’re going to start blogging on your website, we’d highly recommend checking out our blog posts about blogging for a counseling practice.

 Alternatively, you hire a company to optimize your site and even create on-going content for you.
 Just make to choose a reputable one.
 There are many shady companies out there that claim to do SEO but really don’t do much of anything.